 Once this documentation has been received, it is the buyer’s responsibility to review it and compare it against each proforma line item for accuracy.
 For example, if the actual rent roll shows $50,000 in monthly rental income, but the proforma estimates $75,000, it is up to the buyer to reconcile the difference and determine if it is realistic.
 Large real estate firms, like ours, employ a team of financial experts who have a significant amount of experience with this sort of financial due diligence.
-Smaller firms or individual buyers may perform the due diligence on their own or outsource it to a third party like an accounting firm.
+Smaller firms or individual buyers may conduct the due diligence on their own or outsource it to a third party like an accounting firm.

 Lease and Contract Due Diligence

 Lease and Contract due diligence is part financial analysis and part risk management.
 To complete it, potential buyers should request all property leases and service contracts so they can be reviewed for things: (1) their financial liability; and (2) potential legal issues.

 With regard to financial liability, it is important to understand the financial impact of each existing contract, how long it will remain in existence, and how it reconciles to the income statement.
 For example, we like to manage our own properties.
 So, we will specifically look at the existing property management contract to see what the typical monthly payment is, when it expires (and if there is an early out), and if the true monthly payment is reflected in the operating statement.
 Doing so will allow us to determine when we can bring this function in house and how the cost savings will impact property returns.